Bira/octopus-carnival/_drafts/dfrpg-adventurers-knight.md

   attempt these defenses on behalf of someone else who is in reach.
 The Block works for allies who are behind you, the Parry for allies who are beside you.
 Roll as if you were defending yourself, and if you succeed your ally is protected as if they had succeeded.
+They're "sacrificial" because they count against your own defense limit for that round.

 - **Shield Mastery** (15 points): Any shield you use gains +1 to its Defense Bonus, and you gain an extra DR 2 against cone and area attacks if you can